A Persuasive Approach to Combating Misinformation: Model

-\paragraph{\textbf{Signaling Scheme:}} The social media platform maintains a set of signals $\Ss$ and reveals a signaling scheme before the user drafts any content.
+\paragraph{\textbf{Signaling Scheme:}} The platform maintains a set of \emph{signals} $\Ss$ and reveals a \emph{signaling scheme} before the user drafts any content.
 This is simply a set of conditional distributions, denoted by $\pi(s|\mhat, \vhat)$, which specifies the probability of sending signal $s$ when the platform predicts the draft content to have state $\thetahat = (\mhat, \vhat)$.
-Since the scheme $\pi$ must be committed to a priori, the platform goal is to design $\pi$ to maximize their expected ex-ante utility, which is formally defined as:
+Since scheme $\pi$ must be committed to a priori, the platform goal is to design $\pi$ to maximize their expected ex-ante utility, formally defined as: \begin{definition} The platform's \emph{ex-ante utility for a signaling scheme} $\pi(s|\thetahat)$ is $\sum_{s}{P(s)\E_{\rho^s}[\up(a^*, \theta)]}$, where $\rho^s(\theta) = P(\theta|s)$ is the posterior distribution induced by signal $s$ and scheme $\pi$, and $a^* = \argmax_{a}\E_{\rho^s}{[\ur(\theta, a)]}$ is the optimal receiver action for that posterior belief. \end{definition} We now summarize the platform-user interaction for an \emph{instance} $\I = (\up, \ur, \mu)$ as follows: \squishlist \item Platform reveals a signaling scheme $\pi(s|\thetahat)$ \item User drafts content with unknown state $\theta = (m,v) \sim \mu$ \item Platform uses learning models with joint confusion matrix $\QT$ to obtain prediction $\thetahat = (\mhat, \vhat)$ for this post, and then samples signal $s \sim \pi(s|\thetahat)$. \item User observes the signal, computes their posterior belief, and takes their optimal action $a^*$. \item User attains utility $\ur(a^*, \theta)$ and platform attains utility $\up(a^*, \theta)$. \squishend Game theoretically, this interaction outlines a Stakelberg game with the platform and user taking on the leader and follower roles respectively.
+The signaling scheme maximizing the platform's ex-ante utility given the user best-responds (definition \ref{definition:ex_ante_utility}) is the Stakelberg equilibrium strategy.
+A key thrust of our work is understanding how properties of the prediction accuracy (i.e. confusion matrix $\QT$) affect this optimal signaling scheme and the resulting platform utility.